caltechlibrary/mkpage/README.md

 #### byline

-*byline* will look inside a markdown file and return the first _byline_ it finds or an empty string if it finds none.
-The _byline_ is identified with a regular expression.
-This regular expression can be overridden with a command line option.
+*byline* will look inside a markdown file and return the first _byline_ fromfront matter or one idendified by a regular expression.
+It returns an empty string if it finds none.
+The default regular expression fallback can be overridden with a command line option.

 #### titleline

-*titleline* will look inside a markdown file and return the first h1 equivalent title it finds or an empty string if it finds none.
+*titleline* will look inside a markdown file's front matter or the return the first h1 equivalent title it finds or an empty string if it finds none.

 #### reldocpath